-Summary: 'We don't believe their lines anymore, CEI authors who insist with a straight face that global warming science is a plot of "socialists and communists".
+Summary: 'We don't believe them anymore, *them* being those CEI authors who insist with a straight face that global warming science is a plot of "socialists and communists".
 We're wise to their tactics.
 Nevertheless, we feel sorry for them when they pathetically claim that because of their "efforts to educate the public, Greenpeace has repeatedly targeted [them], by stealing their garbage on a weekly basis...."'

 Climate Change Communication-- Does It Work?

-The American Association for the Advancement of Sciences (AAAS) met last week in San Francisco, California and convened a panel on communication of climate change.
-The AAAS website provides a summary "More communication of climate change science won't spur problem solving, says CU researcher" The panel was based on a book by coeditors Lisa Dillings and Susanne Moser called: "Creating a Climate for Change: Communicating Climate Change and Facilitating Social Change."
+The American Association for the Advancement of Sciences (AAAS) met last week in San Francisco, California and convened a panel on communicating climate change.
+The AAAS website summarizes the panel's take home message: "More communication of climate change science won't spur problem solving, says CU researcher".
+The panel was based on a book by coeditors Lisa Dillings and Susanne Moser called: "Creating a Climate for Change: Communicating Climate Change and Facilitating Social Change."
 According to the AAAS panel press release:

 "The notion that more information about the science of human-caused climate change will spur effective problem solving by American society is just flat wrong, according to a University of Colorado at Boulder climate policy analyst."